-When I am on the road visiting customers and calling on potential customers, I always try to get a plant tour.
+When I am on the road I always try to get a plant tour.
 It is amazing how many things you see and hear when you talk to people on the manufacturing floor.
 I learn a great deal about my customers needs, and I am able to share lessons learned and my experiences helping other companies solve similar problems.

-I talked to upper management and explained my idea and they loved it.
-I brought in a printer to demonstrate the technology and after some setup and adjustments, the printer and cutter were installed on the shop floor and they were off to the races.
+I talked to upper management and explained my idea.
+They loved it!
+I brought in a printer to demonstrate the technology.
+The printer and cutter were installed on the shop floor after some minor adjustments were made.
+After that, they were off to the races.

-Now instead of sitting there separating all of these labels, all the operator has to do is refill the printer with the card stock labels and occasionally replace a printer ribbons.
-The operators were thrilled with the solution and management was impressed with the improvement in productivity.
+Now, instead of sitting there separating all of these labels, all the operator has to do is refill the printer with the card stock labels and occasionally replace a printer ribbons.
+The solution thrilled the operators.
+The improvement ins productivity impressed the management.
 They ended up purchasing two printers, one for production and one for backup.
 I felt good about helping streamline my customer’s production…and of course about selling two printers!
 Nothing like a win-win…

 To find more time and money saving solutions, please give us a call to find out how PaladinID can help solve your unique labeling challenges.

 About PaladinID, LLC

 PaladinID develops and supports high-performance bar code labeling applications.
 We work with our clients to “Make Your Mark” by providing the expertise and tools necessary to create an entire product label printing solution.
 Located in central New Hampshire, PaladinID has been serving Massachusetts, Vermont, Maine, Connecticut, Rhode Island, New England, and beyond for over 30 years, and in 2017, became an RFID-certified company.